JonasOuellet/zlayermanager/doc_src/userguide/settings.rst

 Core
 ----

-**File Folder** Where file will be exported.
+**File Folder:** Where files will be exported.

 External Application
 --------------------

-This is the settings to configure to use ZLm has a bridge between Zbrush and other 3D softwares.
+These settings must be configured to be able to use ZLm has a bridge between Zbrush and other 3D softwares.

-**Send to app** Will automaticale import the layer export from ZBrush in the *Current Application*
+**Send to app:** Will automaticale import the layer export from ZBrush in the *Current Application*

-**Current Application**: Select the current application to communicate with.
+**Current Application:** Select the current application to communicate with.

-**Application list**: Application Name, communication port (same port has used in application to receive command), preferred file format for export/import.
+**Application list:** Application Name, communication port (same port has used in application to receive command), preferred file format for export/import.

 * **+** Add setting for a new application.